rainleander/MSU-AI-microbootcamp/module5-notes.md

   - Utilization of confusion matrices and understanding true/false positives and negatives.

 - **Different Success Metrics for Model Evaluation**:
-  - Accuracy: How many correct results a model returns.
+  - Accuracy: How many correct results does a model return?
   - Sensitivity (Recall): Measures correct identification of true cases.
   - Specificity: Focuses on correctly identifying false cases as negative.
   - Precision: Assesses avoidance of false positives.